mathhulk/advancedbans/README.md

 A simple, but sleek, web addon for AdvancedBan.
 - You can find the example [here](https://whatisin.space/ab-web-addon).

+## Main Features
+- Host it on your own website
+- Easily edit the theme and style
+- Easily change the title and description
+- Allow visitors to search punishments by user
+- Allow visitors to search punishments by type
+- Full control
+- Security put in place to prevent SQL injection
+- Works with all punishments
+- Easy to install and easy to use
+- Mobile friendly

 ## Using the Addon
 To use the AdvancedBan web addon, you must first upload all PHP pages to your site.
 The database.php file is the only file that requires editing.